 Takeaways from the 2018 ILG National Conference

-In early August, several of our experts in affirmative action and workforce compliance joined the federal contractor compliance community at #TheHappiestILGonEarth in Anaheim.
+In early August, several of our experts in affirmative action planning and workforce compliance joined the federal contractor compliance community at #TheHappiestILGonEarth in Anaheim.
 This is the final post in a 3-part series capturing what we learned from sessions led by OFCCP leaders and other compliance and diversity experts.

 At this year’s ILG conference, the theme was Navigating the Waves of Change.